 Still, the episode sheds light on a shift in Romney’s campaign, from primaries in which he vied with Republican rivals for attention to a one-on-one fight with President Barack Obama.
 There is a premium now on honing a message to compete with the White House bully pulpit.

 The candidate-seclusion rules aren’t universally applied.
 Romney grants access to news outlets in competitive states -- he taped four interviews yesterday in Florida -- and to those regarded as friendly.

-In a podcast interview yesterday with blogger Ed Morrissey of the website Hot Air, Romney responded to the Obama campaign’s criticism of his private-equity work at Bain Capital LLC and gave a reaction journalists had been seeking for days to JP Morgan (JPM)’s $2 billion trading loss.
+In a podcast interview yesterday with blogger Ed Morrissey of the website Hot Air, Romney responded to the Obama campaign’s criticism of his private-equity work at Bain Capital LLC and gave a reaction journalists had been seeking for days to JP Morgan (JPM:US)’s $2 billion trading loss.

 “The $2 billion JP Morgan lost, someone else gained,” Romney said in the interview.
 “I would not rush to pass new regulation or new legislation.”

 Romney isn’t the only one largely off-limits to the press, except in selected moments.

 With round-the-clock Secret Service protection, Obama is cloistered, his interactions with voters almost entirely limited to meetings meticulously planned by his staff.
 His exchanges with reporters are almost always in news conferences at a time and place of his choosing.

 “It’s par for the course,” going back as far as former President Richard Nixon’s 1968 presidential campaign, said Kathleen Hall Jamieson, a professor at the Philadelphia-based Annenberg School for Communication at the University of Pennsylvania.
 “Once a candidate becomes the prospective nominee, or knows that he has the nomination sewed up, the campaign seeks to close the press off.”